minvws/nl-covid19-coronacheck-website/en/testafspraak-in-app.md

 ---
 layout: in-app-content
-lang: nl
+lang: en
 title: Take a coronavirus test
 redirect_from: /testafspraak-in-app
 ---
-Throughout the Netherlands, pilot events and activities are organized where a valid negative test certificate is mandatory.
-Have you signed up for a pilot?
+A negative test certificate is required for access to certain locations or activities.
+So get yourself tested beforehand.

 ## No symptoms?
 Get tested via one of the test locations that is affiliated with Testen voor Toegang.